xobs/ax2xx-code/README.md

 SDDIR:  SD pin direction registers

 PORT1:  GPIO for the NAND port.
-When set to 0xff, drives pins high.k
+When set to 0xff, drives pins high.

-NSTAT:  Defines the type of NAND
+NTYPE:  Defines the type of NAND

         | ????
 S??? |
             S = SLC size, with 0=512 bytes and 1=256 bytes